cardillan/mindcode/compiler/src/test/resources/templates/TOOLS-CMDLINE_template.markdown

 This feature is provisional and will be ultimately replaced by [Mindcode modules](https://github.com/cardillan/mindcode/issues/149).

+### MLog Watcher integration

+The command-line tool can send the compiled code directly into a processor in a running Mindustry game through the Mlog Watcher mod.
+See [Mlog Watcher](TOOLS-MLOG-WATCHER.markdown) for details.

 ## Log file

 The `-l` argument can be used to specify log file, a file which receives messages generated while running the tool.